 Maggie relocated to Raleigh with her husband and daughter from the Chicago area.
 She is originally from Kansas and has been living in many parts of the US due to her husband's career as a professional soccer player.
 Maggie received her Masters in Occupational Therapy in May 2013 from the University of Kansas Medical Center.
 She has experience in a variety of settings working with adults and children across the lifespan.
 Through her experiences, she has developed a love for working with children focusing on learning through play in early intervention, home based, and clinic based environments.
 Her areas of expertise include sensory related concerns, motor development, and supporting independence with a focus on self care.
 Maggie is passionate about supporting the unique strengths of each individual child while working toward family goals.

 Kayla received her Masters Degree from Murray State University in her home state of Kentucky.
 She recently relocated to North Carolina from Memphis, TN.
 While in Memphis she worked as a SLP in the Shelby County School System.
 She has worked with children with a variety of disorders including but not limited to: speech sound disorders, language impairments, Down Syndrome, Autism, Fragile X Syndrome and developmental delays.
 She has a passion for working with young children and their families and feels that early intervention is the place she is meant to work and where she can make a difference in the lives of those she serves.
-She is excited about all of her new adventures in North Carolina.
+Kayla lives in Chapel Hill with her husband Matt.